Spectral element methods for boundary-value problems of functional differential equations: Introduction

 \section{Introduction}

 Periodic orbits are one of the possible attractors or invariant sets one wants to track when studying long-term dynamics of dynamical systems depending on several (varying or uncertain) parameters \citep{D07}.
-Piecewise orthogonal collocation is used within a parameter continuation framework in continuation-based software packages that have been developed for the stability and bifurcation analysis of ordinary differential equations, such as \textsc{MatCont} \citep{DGK03}, \textsc{AUTO} \citep{D07} or \textsc{coco} \citep{DS13}.
-Software libraries such as \textsc{DDE-Biftool} \citep{ELR02,ddebiftoolmanual} or \textsc{knut} \citep{RS07} perform a subset of the possible bifurcation analysis for functional differential equations (FDEs, also called delay differential equations/DDEs) defined by an arbitrary number of possibly state-dependent discrete delays in the arguments of the right-hand side of the differential equations.
-These tools are based on the collocation method originally developed by \citet{ascher1981collocation}.
-The question of theoretical convergence of collocation for FDEs is not entirely settled.
-Since the method is based on collocation with piecewise polynomials, two main strategies can be used to achieve convergence.
-The first one consists in improving resolution in the whole domain by decreasing the size of the subdomains (thus, increasing their number).
-Alternatively, one can keep the subdomains fixed, while increasing the degree of the polynomial used in each subdomain.
-We refer to the former as the finite element method (FEM), for which the convergence analysis has been carried out by \citet{andoSIAM2020} for constant delays, and by \citet{asFEM} for state-dependent delays.
-We call the latter \emph{spectral element method} (SEM), which will be the focus of this work.
-With SEM, a higher degree of the polynomials corresponds to a higher order of accuracy, such that SEM are particularly efficient when the problem at hand is analytic.
-A drawback typically attributed to spectral methods is the generation of dense matrices \citep{boyd01,tref12}.
+To find periodic orbits systematically, piecewise orthogonal collocation for boundary-value problems (BVPs) is used in continuation-based software packages that have been developed for the stability and bifurcation analysis of ordinary differential equations, such as \textsc{MatCont} \citep{DGK03}, \textsc{AUTO} \citep{D07} or \textsc{coco} \citep{DS13}.
+Software libraries such as \textsc{DDE-Biftool} \citep{ELR02,ddebiftoolmanual} or \textsc{knut} \citep{RS07} perform a subset of the possible bifurcation analysis for functional differential equations (FDEs, also called delay differential equations/DDEs).
+These libraries are used by engineers and scientists in application areas ranging from population or traffic modelling \citep{diekmann2010daphnia,gedeon2022operon,OWES10} to analysis of chatter in milling \citep{mohammadi2022chatter}.
+The current user interfaces of both libraries are able to handle FDEs defined by an arbitrary number of possibly state-dependent discrete delays in the arguments of the right-hand side of the differential equations.
+However, the underlying collocation method, originally developed by \citet{ascher1981collocation} and applied to FDEs by \citet{ELHR01}, is applicable to more general types of delays.